kmanpearl/7712_alignment_and_assembly/README.md

 1. `adjacency_matrix.csv`: a table containing the adjacency matrix made from the graph.
 Rows are source nodes and columns target nodes.
 1. `alignment_scores.csv`: normalized alignment scores for each read (only reported for reads above the user specified threshold)

+Examples of all ouput files generated can be found in `output_fake_data`.

 ## Example Use Case